Online and remote learning

-- For classes that use AutoCAD, students will need to download the 2019 for Summer and the 2020 version for Fall: Please see specific requirements for Autodesk products
+- For classes that use AutoCAD, students will need to download the 2021 version for fall term and the 2022 version for winter term.
+Please see specific requirements for Autodesk products

 - 24″ or 27″ IPS monitor either HD or 4K.
 Dual Monitors are helpful, but not required.